By Claire Georgiou, Reboot Naturopath, B.HSc ND

 With more free time on a weekend, you may have more social obligations, long periods between meals, increased snacking, excess alcohol consumption, emotional eating, to name just a few.

 If your find yourself feeling sluggish, heavy, or tired on Monday morning, it may be time to look at what you are consuming on the weekend.
 So, let’s talk about what we can do without ruining all the fun!

 1) Reduce Alcohol

-Alcohol unfortunately can reduce our care factor, once we start having a few drinks on Friday night, our desire to be well and healthy is often thrown out the window.
+Alcohol unfortunately can reduce our care factor, once we start having a few drinks night, our desire to be well and healthy is often thrown out the window.
 That pizza you’ve said no to all week now doesn’t seem like such a bad idea.
 Make sure you are drinking plenty of water and have a cap on how many drinks you’ll have over the weekend.
 It’s ideal to stick to no more than two standard drinks per day over the weekend.

 2) Plan Ahead Before You Eat Out

 I often recommend that people check out the menu before going out to ensure you don’t make a choice while you’re hungry.
 Chips and garlic bread can seem like an excellent idea when you’re hungry, but they usually just add extra calories to a meal.
 Choosing a healthy meal online earlier in the day is the best tactic for staying on track.
 Always order a side of extra vegetables or a vegetable soup starter to help fill you up!